A 6-Step Checklist for Improving Old Content on Your Blog

 You may not need to do this step if you did it right the first time.
 Not until recent months have I started to use Grammarly.com.
 Now I use the tool before I publish any of my posts.
 I do still believe that a blog post doesn’t need the same level of editorial critique as a published book, but using the Grammarly software allows me to have a balance.

 Only in the past year have I been more disciplined to add internal links.
 Internal links can improve your blog in so many ways.
 It can keep readers on your site longer.
 It can improve rankings in the search engines.

 Again, I went through a period of time when I did not add pictures to every post.
 I now see the value in doing so.
 Now, I quickly add an image to my blog post and create an ALT text for the image.
 I believe images can improve the reader’s experience and boost your blog in the search engines.

 Step #4: Check the Title Tag & Meta Description

 Here is another area I have been guilty of being lazy.
 I have often come across old posts where I left this area blank by accident.
 If you had a particular keyword you were wanting to target, it is often helpful to add it in the Title Tag & meta description area.
 You can easily do this with the Yoast SEO Wordpress plugin.
-It is one of the free plugins we install for our free blog setup service.

 Step #5: Check the Categories